openecosystems/ecosystem/apps/web/public/docs/v2alpha/content/fundamentals/design-and-architecture/standards-based/data-standards/alcoa.md

 ## Legible

-Everything that is written must be legible an unambiguous.
+Everything that is written must be legible and unambiguous.

 "0" and "O" could be ambiguous, as could various ways for writing down a date.

 Signatures must be identifiable.

-All data Must be in an identifiable format.
+All data must be in an identifiable format.

 ## Contemporaneous